hhkaos/awesome-arcgis/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Quick overview
-No matter which is your profile or your favourite technologies, we have putted together many links to help you find tools, code samples, training, ... get started with resources for:
+No matter which is your profile or your favourite technology, we have putted together many links to help you to find tools, code samples, training, ... in short, to help you get started with ArcGIS.

+Start visiting the page that best matches with your profile:
 * [Front-end developer](front-end/)
 * [Back-end developers](back-end/)
 * [Mobile developers](mobile/)